flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

     This also inhibits unsafe flight conditions like stalls, inverted flight or exceeding of the load limit (G Limit), provided the Aircraft is in [Normal Law](overview.md).

 ## Alternate Law without Protection
-This fallback mode is triggered when multiple flight critical redundant systems have failed
+This fallback mode is triggered when multiple flight-critical redundant systems have failed:

 - Pitch control is still translated via load demand orders, speed stability is lost.
 - Roll control is in direct mode, bank angle protection and turn coordination are lost.